 In terms of allergy prevention, all of these complementary feeding practices have led to a reevaluation of food introduction based on feeding readiness.
-You may remember that as recently as 2000. milk was standardly introduced at approximately 1 year of age, with eggs, nuts, fish, and citrus foods often held to much later periods of time.
+You may remember that as recently as milk standardly introduced 2000, was approximately 1 year of age, with eggs, nuts, fish, and citrus foods often held to much later periods of time.
 However, by 2008, there was no evidence for delaying the introduction of allergenic foods beyond 6 months of age.
-This was led, in part, by recognizing that there was a lower prevalence of peanut allergy in Israel and China, where peanut products were introduced at younger ages.
-This was then corroborated by a study called the LEAP study that has become very important in terms of our understanding, which Dr. Hugh Sampson and Marion Groetch are going to talk about later.
+This was led, in part, by recognizing that there was a lower prevalence of peanut allergy in Israel and China, where peanut products were introduced at younger ages.9 This was then corroborated by a study called the LEAP study that has become very important in terms of our understanding, which Dr. Hugh Sampson and Marion Groetch are going to talk about later.
+13 age.
+In fact, introduction of peanuts at 4-6 months may be beneficial for infants at high risk for allergy when it's done in a safe and reliable context.